Maryn McKenna is a journalist and author who specializes in public health, global health and food policy.

 She blogs for Wired, is a columnist and contributing editor for Scientific American, and writes for magazines and medical journals in the United States, Europe and Asia — most recently, Slate, SELF, Nature, The Atlantic, and The Guardian.
 She is the author of SUPERBUG: The Fatal Menace of MRSA and BEATING BACK THE DEVIL: On the Front Lines with the Disease Detectives of the Epidemic Intelligence Service, and is working on a book about food production.

-Maryn is a Senior Fellow of the Schuster Institute for Investigative Journalism at Brandeis University.
+Maryn is a Senior Fellow of the Schuster Institute for Investigative Journalism at Brandeis University and a 2013-14 Research Fellow in the Knight Science Journalism Program at MIT.
 She teaches science writing in the United States and Asia, and is a frequent speaker and radio and TV guest.

 "Maryn McKenna is unmatched in reporting and contextualizing infectious-disease news with stories that’ll scare the antibodies out of you."